nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ### Step 4.1: Preparing the Parameter Grid

-After completing all previous steps, navigate to the batch runs directory to examine the pre-configured parameter space
+After completing all previous steps, navigate to the batch runs directory to look at the pre-configured parameter space

 You do not actually need to run part 4, the plotting scripts in part 5 will still produce some figures with just the output from part 3.